PoduskaLabShare/KPLabToolBox/BEA-NameBuilder/README.md

 # BEA NameBuilder

+**This webapp will not be periodically updated.
+If you are looking for an updated version, visit https://github.com/bespinosaaco/BEA-NameBuilder**

 ## Overview
 BEA NameBuilder is a web application designed to create and generate standardized file names based on user-defined naming conventions.
 It allows users to build a naming convention with metadata (Date, Categorical, Numerical), specify separators, and generate file names with QR codes for easy sharing.